maier/cadvisor-collectd/examples/README.md

 Graphite | tcp/8081
 CAdvisor | tcp/8080

-If any of these ports conflict with ports on the system, edit the Vagrantfile and change the ports.
+If any of these ports conflict with ports currently in use on the system, edit the Vagrantfile and change the conflicting `host:` port to an available port number.
+Alternatively, comment out the conflicting port(s) if that specific quick start is not of interest.
+The port mappings are clearly documented in the Vagrantfile.

-**Hostname**

-The quick starts will use `$(hostname)` as the hostname for Collectd to make things less complex.

 ## Start the VM